home-assistant/home-assistant.io/source/_integrations/unifi.markdown

 The user needs administrator privileges in order to control switches.

+### Understanding UniFi Naming

+Network management has always been Ubiquiti's main product and so UniFi for a while was always synonymous with their Network Controller application.
+However, UniFi has started branching and releasing other apps, like Protect, Talk and Access.
+[This post on the UniFi community](https://community.ui.com/questions/Clarifying-UniFi-Hardware-and-Software-Terminology/2557963a-e79d-4157-a78c-36d3f7b383fb) explains it pretty well. **This main UniFi Integration is _only_ for UniFi Network application.
+It will not interface with devices for other applications like Protect, Talk, Access.**

 ### Extra configuration of the integration

 All configuration options are offered from the front end.
-Enter what UniFi integration you want to change options on and press the cog wheel.
+Enter what UniFi Network integration you want to change options on and press the cog wheel.
 Some advanced options are available when "Advanced Mode" is enabled on your user profile page.

 ### Configuring Users

-The UniFi controller allows you to create multiple users on it besides the main administrator.
-If all you want to use is the device tracker then it is recommended that you create a limited user that has `read-only` permissions for the UniFi device tracker.
+The UniFi Network controller allows you to create multiple users on it besides the main administrator.
+If all you want to use is the device tracker then it is recommended that you create a limited user that has `read-only` permissions for the UniFi Network device tracker.
 If you want blocking of network access or POE control as well you would need to have 'admin' permissions.

 ### UniFi OS

 For UniFi OS a local-only user needs to be created.
 A user who uses the Ubiquiti cloud will not work.
 You can do this in the manage users section on the UniFi OS dashboard.
 Make sure to give it the right permissions for the functions you want to use.
 Note the Dream Machine Pro and Cloud Key Gen2 plus updated to UniFi OS needs the port to be 443.

 ### Conflicts with MQTT